Taking Care of Your Nike Prescription Glasses

 If you will only be removing your glasses for a very short period of time simply remove them, fold them, and set them on a table or in another safe place with the arms on the bottom and lenses facing up.
 Avoid putting your eyewear down with the arms unfolded, and never set them anywhere with the lenses down.

 For those times when you will be removing your glasses for hours at a time, a glasses storage container is your best bet.
-Most of the time you will give you the option to add a box or bag to your prescription eyewear purchase, and Nike glasses purchased from MyEyewear2Go are no exception.
-We recommend purchasing the box for extra protection and storing your glasses folded and face-up in the box when they aren’t being worn.
+Most of the time you will give you the option to add a case or bag to your prescription eyewear purchase, and Nike glasses purchased from Rx-Safety are no exception.
+We recommend purchasing the case for extra protection and storing your glasses folded and face-up in the case when they aren’t being worn.

 Glasses tend to gather dirt and smudges on a pretty consistent basis.
 Fortunately, most of this can be cleaned off by using a clean, dry microfiber cloth.
 If you find that some smudges are being extra stubborn, you may have to use a bit of warm water and dish soap to remove the offending obstruction.
 After rinsing, simply wipe dry with a clean microfiber cloth.